-This unit is designed to cultivate in students the ability to make evidence-based claims about texts.
-Students perform a sequence of activities centered on a close reading of text throughout the unit.
+This unit is designed to cultivate in students the ability to make evidence-based claims in the realm of literary analysis.

 HOW THIS UNIT IS STRUCTURED

 The unit activities are organized into five parts, each associated with sequential portions of text.
 The parts build on each other and can each span a to give teachers flexibility in their use of the unit. range of instructional time depending on scheduling and student ability.